 Assuming you filed your flight plan, the next step is to open the flight plan by calling the FSS.

 Sometimes you won’t be able to reach them on the ground due to the terrain.
+You will have to open it in the air in that case.

 How do you know the right FSS frequency?